jimratliff/GenoMac-system/README.md

 - USER_CONFIGURER is signed into its account

 At a high level, for a particular new Mac, Project GenoMac involves the following steps:
+- USER_CONFIGURER performs a bootstrapping step and a repeatable/idempotent configuration task:
+  - Bootstrapping
+    - USER_CONFIGURER manually installs Homebrew (which necessarily installs Git)
-- USER_CONFIGURER clones the [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system) and implements systemwide settings and installs apps
+    - USER_CONFIGURER manually clones the [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system)
+  - Repeatable/idempotent task
-- USER_CONFIGURER clones the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) to implement the generic user-scope settings for USER_CONFIGURER
+    - USER_CONFIGURER executes scripts to implement systemwide settings and installs apps
-- USER_CONFIGURER clones the [GenoMac-spawn repo](https://github.com/jimratliff/GenoMac-spawn) to create each of the additional users.
+- USER_CONFIGURER clones and then uses the [GenoMac-spawn repo](https://github.com/jimratliff/GenoMac-spawn) to create each of the additional users.
 - Loop over each USER_j of the newly created users
   - USER_j logs into the USER_j account for the first time
-  - USER_j clones the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) to implement the generic user-scope settings for USER_CONFIGURER
+  - USER_j clones and uses the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) to implement the generic user-scope settings for USER_j

 ## Overview of the GenoMac-system step
 ### Context